UT Tyler at a Glance

-- Longview Campus: Modern facilities featuring the latest simulated patient technology host on-site classes in nursing, business, technology, liberal arts, math, sciences and education.
-Courses are offered via Web, interactive television and hybrid formats.
+Longview Campus: Modern facilities including the latest simulated patient technology, with on-site classes in nursing, business, technology, liberal arts, math, sciences and education.
+Courses are offered via web, interactive television and hybrid formats.

 - Our graduates often outperform graduates from all other Texas public universities with outstanding pass rates on state licensure exams: